 I hope you continue on this journey of discovery about anxiety, something that effects us all in some way and may impact yourself or someone you know a great deal.
 It can be helpful to have an understanding or know the cause of a mental health concern such as anxiety in order to know how to offer help and support to someone who is struggling with these concerns, or to seek help for yourself.
 If you feel comfortable sharing, I would also be interested in hearing your own experiences of anxiety in the comment section below.

-If you or someone you know would like more support for the anxiety you experience, please contact me for further information about clinical counselling or support services near you.
+If you or someone you know would like more support for the anxiety you experience, please contact support services near you for more support or visit the Helpful Links page.

 References: adaa.org; cmha.ca; who.int; anxietybc.com